DevopsEngineerMuhammad/Kubernetes-8-Week-Learning-Journey/Week03/(3) MinikubeSetup.md

 1. **Click on the folder `(4) Manifests`** to access the list of manifests.
 2. **Follow the sequential order of manifests** provided.
 Each manifest is labeled and designed to be applied in a specific sequence.
-3.**Carefully read and follow the instructions** in each manifest and throughout this learning journey to complete all commands, tasks, and troubleshooting.
+3. **Carefully read and follow the instructions** in each manifest and throughout this learning journey to complete all commands, tasks, and troubleshooting.

 If you follow all the above steps, you’ll find this process enjoyable, effortless, and rewarding.
 Please keep me in your prayers as you continue!